OBOD Gulf Coast Gathering

 CHORES

-Volunteers to help with camp chores (meal prep, clean up, fire-tending, etc.) will help make the camp run smoothly.
+Volunteers to help with camp chores (meal prep, clean up, fire-tending, etc.) make the camp run smoothly.
 If you are physically able, please sign up for one or more chores when registering.